kencoelhoo-source/Builder-brief/README.md

 Kavach is an independent citizen prototype for the Build What Moves India hackathon presented by Varun Mayya and OpenAI.
 It rethinks the first few minutes of an Indian cybercrime report by starting with the evidence a victim already has, such as a UPI receipt, bank SMS, chat, or social profile screenshot.

 > The existing portal asks a victim to describe the crime.
 Kavach reads the evidence, makes the missing details visible, and prepares the next action.
-1930, banks, police, platforms, and the National Cybercrime Reporting Portal remain the real authorities.
+The 1930 National Cybercrime Helpline, banks, police, platforms, and the National Cybercrime Reporting Portal remain the real authorities.

 Kavach is not an official government service.
 It does not freeze accounts, submit an NCRP complaint, file an FIR, send a platform notice, or recover money.

-## 250-word submission summary
+## Project Summary

 Kavach is an independent civic prototype for India’s cybercrime reporting journey.
 It is designed for the first 90 seconds after a UPI debit or fake social profile, when a victim is stressed, on a phone, and unsure which details a complaint needs.

-The National Cybercrime Reporting Portal is valuable, but its journey separates registration, tracking, suspect reporting, and the 1930 emergency channel.
+The National Cybercrime Reporting Portal is valuable, but its journey separates registration, tracking, suspect reporting, and the 1930 emergency helpline (India’s toll-free National Cybercrime Helpline).
 Its checklist asks for incident details, identity, bank or wallet information, a 12 digit UTR, amount, date, and evidence.
 MoSPI’s 2025 survey found only 17.7% of people aged 15+ said they could report cybercrime, including 12.7% of women and 22.7% of men.
 Kavach starts with evidence: upload a receipt, chat, or profile screenshot; parse it in the browser with Tesseract.js; review fields; then follow the relevant path.

 Financial cases create a labelled simulated dual bank freeze payload, illustrative fund trail, tracking view, and court petition and receipt templates.
 Social cases create a simulated Section 79 notice, 36 hour demo window, escalation view, and FIR draft.
 Hindi and English UI, voice input, editable fields, saved drafts, and clear boundaries reduce cognitive load without pretending to contact banks, police, platforms, or NCRP.

 I used Codex as a product and engineering partner to scan the repository, shape the four step state machine, implement the bilingual mobile journey, reason through OCR failure states, define safe mock boundaries, and verify the documentation.
-Kavach turns a screenshot into understandable next actions while keeping 1930 and real authorities in the loop.
+Kavach turns a screenshot into understandable next actions while keeping the 1930 National Cybercrime Helpline and real authorities in the loop.

 ## The problem and the evidence

 The National Cybercrime Reporting Portal is an important national service.
-Its official site directs financial-fraud victims to the 24 by 7 helpline 1930, supports complaint tracking, and provides suspect-search and suspect-reporting facilities.
+Its official site directs financial-fraud victims to the 24x7 National Cybercrime Helpline 1930 (Citizen Financial Cyber Fraud Reporting and Management System - CFCFRMS), supports complaint tracking, and provides suspect-search and suspect-reporting facilities.
 MHA reports that CFCFRMS had onboarded more than 375 financial intermediaries and saved more than ₹4,725 crore for more than 14.47 lakh victims by 31 March 2025.
 Kavach is designed to improve the citizen handoff into that ecosystem, not to replace it.

 The usability problem is the effort required at the moment of highest urgency: